fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 - seL4 runs all processes in unprivileged mode, so the kernel itself would have to be modified to allow booting of another kernel

-[Genode](https://github.com/genodelabs/genode) can run on seL4 and provides drivers, at least for some devices and a network stack.
+[Genode](https://github.com/genodelabs/genode) is an framework for creating custom, specialized OSes.
+It provides USB drivers (including `usb-net` driver from which should handle USB EEM) and a network stack.
 Its support for seL4 used to be incomplete, and many components were broken.
 However, that might have changed, and Genode may be an easier way to get software running on seL4.

 ### Linux